Wire82/org.openhab.binding.heos/README.md

 # <bindingName> Binding
 This binding support the HEOS-System from Denon for OpenHab 2.
 The binding provides basic control for the player and groups of the network.
 It also supports selecting favorites and play them on several players or groups on the HEOS-Network.
 The binding first establish a connection to one of the player of the HEOS-Network and use them as a bridge.
-After a connection is established, the binding searches for all player and groupd via the bridge.
+After a connection is established, the binding searches for all player and grouped via the bridge.
 To keep the network traffic low it is recommended to establish only one bridge.
 Connection to the bridge is done via a Telnet connection.

 ## Supported Things